 Let's use eating as an example.
 When one is hungry, dopamine rises in anticipation of taking that first bite of a burger.
 As lunch continues, dopamine declines and we become habituated.
 No further spikes in dopamine signals means, "I've had enough."
 You may not want anymore burger, but if you are offered a chocolate brownie, your dopamine spikes, which urges you to override normal satiation mechanisms and have some.

 Another example might have you flipping through pictures of your friend's trip to the Grand Canyon.
 You may receive a little spike of dopamine with each picture, but you quickly habituate and move to the next picture.
 Same thing might occur when clicking through pictures of Sport Illustrated swimsuit models.
 You linger on certain pictures (slow habituation), but not so with other pictures (fast habituation).

 If I'm desensitized don't I need to avoid dopamine-elevating activities?

 This is a logical question as all rewards share some overlapping brain structures.
 For example, if your brain is desensitized due to alcoholism or cocaine addiction, your chances of erectile dysfunction increase and libido generally decreases.
 That tells us overlap in brain circuitry exists.
-However, experience informs us that drinking wine, eating chocolate and having sex are different, which means each also involves unique pathways in addition to the overlap.
+However, experience informs us that drinking wine, eating chocolate and having sex are different, which means each stimulus involves unique pathways in addition to the overlap.